scmanjarrez/netauditor/README.md

 ```

 > **Note:** Due to arp (packets sent), super user is needed

+# Custom modules
+In order to create custom logic, create a python file in **extras** folder
+with a **main** function, it will be called automatically on launch.

 # Output
 Scan analysis are generated in **output** folder.
 Output is divided